AveiroR7/Retailer/README.md

 My role as Business manager, I'll try to find out the weak areas where i can find areas to make more profit. <br>
-Nextly What all problems can be derived by exploring the data, with this it would give us a complete insight of the Business.
+with this what all problems can be derived by exploring the data, with this it would give us a complete insight of the Business.